prakashlab/codex-analysis-pipeline/README.md

 ### focus stack

-- `requirements-fstack.txt`: List of requirements to run fstack and fstack_cu.
-Activate your conda environment and run `pip install -r requirements-fstack.txt`
+- `requirements_fstack.txt`: List of requirements to run fstack and fstack\_cu.
+Activate your conda environment and run `pip install -r requirements_fstack.txt`
 - fstack
   - `__init__.py`: this is the fstack code.
   - Python code in the pipeline/ directory can import fstack with `from fstack import fstack`